yyang42/moulitest/README.md

 # Moulitest

-This repository contains tests of several projects done at 42.
+This repository contains tests for several projects done at 42.
 Please use the tests with caution and check the tests source code.

 Correction: A failed test doesn't necessarily mean that the tested code is wrong.
 The test suite doesn't correct for you, **you are the corrector**.